constellaXion/constellaXion-cli/README.md

 model (required): The ID of the model you want to use.

-base (required): The base model you want to use.
+base (required): The base model you want to use (HuggingFace path).

 dataset (required for finetuning): The path to your training, validation, and test data.
 - All 3 datasets must be provided as CSV files with the following columns: `prompt`, `response`.